TWO WEEK DEAL, Excerpt

-She decided not to work for another agency and tried freelance advertising instead.
+She’d decided not to work for another advertising agency and tried freelancing instead.
 Within a few months she’d built up a small but steady clientele and was enjoying herself immensely.
 She loved being her own boss, reporting to no one, allowing her creative energies to have free reign.

 Bob had seen her design work on a recent, award- winning campaign, and had tracked her down.
-He’d been so profuse with his compliments that when he asked her to come down for an interview, she couldn’t say no. She had to be at Lake Tahoe for three weeks anyway, to watch over her brother’s house, so she agreed to stop off in the city to meet him on the way.
+He’d been so profuse with his compliments that when he asked her to come down for an interview, she couldn’t say no. She had to be in South Lake Tahoe for three weeks anyway, to watch over her brother’s house.
+So, she’d agreed to stop off in the city to meet Bob at his office on the way.

-“Your artwork and design show remarkable versatility,” Bob had said, bracing tense fingers on the immaculate expanse of desktop between them.
+“Your artwork and design show remarkable versatility,” Bob had said at their meeting two days earlier.
 “I’ve been looking for someone like you to take over when our creative director leaves next month.
 We’ve got an exciting campaign coming up for Cassera’s Hotel and Casino, one of our largest accounts, and I’d like you to work on it.”

 Why was she hesitating?

 People in jeans and ski jackets streamed in through the double glass doors at the casino’s nearby side entrance, bringing in laughter, a blast of cold air, and a flurry of snowflakes.
 Kelli checked her watch again.
 Nine o’clock.

 Bob was an hour late.
 What could be keeping him?
 What if he never showed up?
 This is ridiculous, Kelli decided.
 Go on up to the party and let him join you.